r2rajan/Infoblox-Terraform-Azure/readme.md

 ## Disclaimer
 I have hardcoded the credential in the  terraform configuration and it's a bad practice.
-A good security practice is to store the usernames and secrets/credentials in azure key vault and pulling the secret through a keyvault data resource.
+A good security practice is to store the usernames and secrets/credentials in azure key vault and accessing the secret through a keyvault data resource.